klund1/checkers_ws/README.md

 The possible states are:
  - Start
- - Wait for move
+ - Wait for human move
  - Compute move
- - Move
+ - Move arm

 The inputs the trigger state transitions are:
  - Reset (from button/user input)